3urobeat/steam-idler/README.md

 Then just type `node idler.js` to start the script.
 The script will try to log in and ask you for your Steam Guard code if it needs one.
 When it is logged in a logged in message will be displayed.

+Every time an account looses connection it will print a session summary to a text file "playtime.txt" (will be created automtically).
+This also applies to when you stop the bot manually.
+To turn this whole feature off, set `logPlaytimeToFile` in the config to `false`.

 Thats it.
 A simple cross-platform Steam game idling script powered by [DoctorMcKay's steam-user library](https://github.com/DoctorMcKay/node-steam-user).